AuslanderNoam/virnatrap/README.md

 ## Installation
 ### Install with pip
-For most recent stable pypi version of this too, run the following command
+For most recent stable pypi version of this tool, run the following command
 ```
 pip install virnatrap
 ```